nextroundwinner/ScienceMode4Python/README.md

   - All examples try to find the serial port that a science mode device is connected to automatically
   - If that fails, provide serial port name as parameter, e.g. `python -m examples.<layer>.<example> COM3`
 - Good starting point for an simple stimulation is example `example_mid_level`
-- See also HINTS.md file for more information
 - Examples have own dependencies, see [Dependencies for examples](#dependencies-for-examples)
 - General layer
   - `python -m examples.general.example_general`